biocorecrg/ExOrthist/README.md

 NXF_VER=24.10.0 nextflow run main.nf [-profile docker | -profile singularity | ... ] -bg -params-file my_params.yaml > my_test.txt
 ```

-Alternatively, the arguments in the `params.yaml` can be specified as independent command line flags (use: `--`).
-The command line-provided values overwrite the default ones.
+Alternatively, the arguments in the `params.yaml` can be specified as independent command-line flags (use: `--`).
+The command-line provided values overwrite the default ones.

 #### Required inputs